KaiyuWei/chat-box/README.md

 - **Message Streaming**: Real-time response streaming instead of waiting for complete responses

 ### User Experience Enhancements

 - **Multiple Model Selection**: Add user interface to switch between different AI models (e.g., lightweight models for speed vs. larger models for quality) allowing users to choose the best model for their specific use case
 - **Responsive Design**: Optimize UI for different devices including desktop, tablets, and mobile phones with self-adjusting layouts and touch-friendly interfaces
 - **Message Layout Redesign**: Move away from left/right bubble layout to a more modern centered approach
 - **Turn down token Length Limits**: For local deployments, I limited the response length (can be configured in MAX_NEW_TOKENS in `server/config.js`) for faster response.
 - **Thinking Process Visualization**: Stream and display AI reasoning process
 - **Enhanced Error Recovery**: Better handling of network failures and errors.
 Use Toast to display user friendly error messages.

 ### Code Quality & Testing

 - **Comprehensive Test Coverage**: Add more test cases
 - **Integration Tests**: Full API testing with FastAPI TestClient
 - **Unit Tests**: Isolated testing of core functions with mocking
-- **Code Refactoring**: Shorter, more focused functions following single responsibility principle
+- **Code Refactoring**: Break down large functions into smaller, focused units following the single responsibility principle.
+Currently, several functions handle multiple concerns and could be decomposed into specialized sub-functions for improved readability, maintainability, and testability.

 ### Architecture Evolution

 - **Service-Oriented Architecture**:
   - Independent AI service scaling
   - Better resource management
   - Service isolation for reliability